Haccihummade0/screenshot-from-links-telegram-bot/README.md

 you can also use the api in any php script .. its free and puplic ..

 you can send me your question on telegram : @samer00s

+you caan use the demo bot in : https://t.me/sshot4you_bot